The result of 50 years of development!

 This saddle can be flipped to B and automatically intonate.

 Benders for left-handed instruments are no problem and are also convertible between 'B' and 'G'.
 Note the vintage Fender lefty with the bridge corners factory notched so Fender could re-bent it as a lefty.

 The Bender, installed, is non-invasive and retains the original look and sound.

 3. End View

-A half inch dia. hole runs from the body end, under the bridge to the neckplate area.
+A 1/2" hole runs from the body end, under the bridge to the neckplate area.

-A phillips screw allows individual preference of Bender tension, easily adjustable for a soft touch or for aggressive high-activity settings.
+A phillips-head screw allows individual preference of Bender tension, easily adjustable for a soft touch or for aggressive high-activity use.

 The butt end strap attachment is not affected by the Bender and does not impede tension screw access.